The tiny teacup Chihuahua is a truly small dog. As an adult, could weigh around 5lbs, or even less.

 Teacup Chihuahuas come with teaspoon-sized tummies.

-These small bellies can only hold very small amounts of food at a time, so teacup Chihuahua dogs need to eat regularly to stop their blood sugar from falling dangerously low.
+These small bellies can only hold very small amounts of food at a time, so micro Chihuahua dogs need to eat regularly to stop their blood sugar from falling dangerously low.

 As teacup dog owner, this means an inflexible commitment to feeding them every hour or two, and even through the night.